Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Introduction

 \subsection{Structure of the Paper}

-The remainder of the paper is structured as follows.
-Section \ref{sec:setup} describes the dynamic treatment framework and defines the dynamic treatment choice problem.
-Section \ref{sec:DEWM} presents the two types of DEWM methods (backward and simultaneous estimation methods) and shows their statistical properties.
-Section \ref{sec:budget constraint} extends the simultaneous estimation method to accommodate the intertemporal budget/capacity constraints.
-Section \ref{sec:estimated propensity score} modifies the backward and simultaneous methods for the observational data setting.
-Section \ref{sec:simulation} presents a simulation study to evaluate the finite sample performance of the proposed methods.
-In Section \ref{sec:empirical application}, the proposed methods are applied to the Project STAR (Steps to Achieving Resilience) data, where we estimate an optimal DTR to allocate each student to a class with or without a full-time teacher aide in kindergarten and first grade.
-We conclude this paper with some remarks in Section \ref{sec:conclusion}.
-All proofs are given in Appendix \ref{appendix:proof}.
+The remainder of this paper proceeds as follows.
+Section \ref{sec:setup} defines the dynamic treatment choice problem.
+Section \ref{sec:DEWM} presents the two DEWM methods and shows their statistical properties.
+Section \ref{sec:budget constraint} extends the simultaneous estimation method to accommodate intertemporal budget/capacity constraints.
+Section \ref{sec:estimated propensity score} proposes estimation methods for the observational data setting.
+Section \ref{sec:simulation} shows the results of a simulation study.
+In Section \ref{sec:empirical application}, we apply the proposed methods to the Project STAR (Steps to Achieving Resilience) data, where we estimate an optimal DTR to allocate each student to a class with or without a teacher aide in multiple grades.
+Section \ref{sec:conclusion} concludes this paper.